Asset Manager Jobs in USA with Visa Sponsorship

 Will a three-year Australian bachelor's degree satisfy H-1B or E-3 degree requirements?

 Generally yes.
 USCIS and consular officers typically accept Australian three-year bachelor's degrees as equivalent to a U.S. four-year degree, particularly when supported by a credential evaluation from a recognized service like WES or ECE.
-For E-3 applications, consular officers in Sydney, Melbourne, and Perth are familiar with the Australian degree structure.
+For E-3 visa applications, consular officers in Sydney, Melbourne, and Perth are familiar with the Australian degree structure.

 What's the biggest reason H-1B petitions for asset managers get denied or receive an RFE?